eitssg/sck-core-execute/README.md

 We then organize the module library and place the script ``create_grants.py`` into the subfolder ``core_execute/actionlib/actions/aws/kms``

-Since the file/script is now in the file ``core_execute/actionlib/actions/aws/kms/create_grants.py`` we will derrive the name of the action for the ActionDefinition API by:
+Since the file/script is now in the file ``core_execute/actionlib/actions/aws/kms/create_grants.py`` we will derrive the name of the action for the ActionSpec API by:

 1. Capetalize the folder names after the ``/actionslib/actions`` folder separated with `::`.
 Example: ``AWS::KMS::``
 2. Use PascalCase notation of the python script filename.
 Example: ``CreateGrants``